gojek/ziggurat/README.md

 # ZIGGURAT

 Ziggurat is a framework built to simplify Multi-Stream processing on Kafka.
-It can be used to create full-fledged Clojure apps that read and process messages from kafka.
+It can be used to create a full-fledged Clojure app that reads and processes messages from kafka.

 ## Dev Setup (For mac users only)